Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Method

 \subsection{Training Rubric Generators with Hybrid Rewards}

-To generate evaluation rubrics that are well aligned with human preferences, we train the rubric generator using Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}.
+To generate evaluation rubrics that better reflect human preferences over reports, we train the rubric generator using GRPO.
 Given a query $q$, the policy model $\pi_\theta$ samples a group of rubric candidates $\{y_1, y_2, \ldots, y_G\}$, where each candidate $y_i$ specifies a structured set of evaluation criteria.
-Following the rubric specification proposed by \citet{gunjal2025rubrics}, each rubric item is represented with three key fields: \texttt{title}, \texttt{description}, and an associated importance \texttt{weight}, forming a weighted list of assessment dimensions (e.g., in JSON format).
+Following the rubric specification proposed by~\citet{gunjal2025rubrics}, each rubric item is represented with three key fields: \texttt{title}, \texttt{description}, and an associated importance \texttt{weight}, forming a weighted list of assessment dimensions (e.g., in JSON format).
 To robustly guide learning, we design a hybrid reward function $R_{\text{total}}$ that integrates three complementary signals: a preference consistency reward, a format reward, and an LLM-as-a-Judge quality reward.
 Formally, the overall training signal is computed as a weighted combination of the above components:

-\paragraph{Preference Consistency Reward ($R_{\text{pref}}$).} An effective rubric must be \emph{discriminative}, i.e., capable of reflecting human preferences when applied to real reports.
-To this end, we leverage the preference dataset $\mathcal{D}$ created in \cref{sec:pre_dataset} that consists of triplets $(q, r_{\text{acc}}, r_{\text{rej}})$, where $r_{\text{acc}}$ is preferred by human annotators over $r_{\text{rej}}$ for the same query $q$.
+\textbf{Preference Consistency Reward ($R_{\text{pref}}$).}\quad An effective rubric must be \emph{discriminative}, i.e., capable of reflecting human preferences when applied to real reports.
+To this end, we leverage the preference dataset $\mathcal{D}$ that consists of triplets $(q, r_{\text{acc}}, r_{\text{rej}})$, where $r_{\text{acc}}$ is preferred by human annotators over $r_{\text{rej}}$ for the same query $q$.
 Given a generated rubric $y$, we score a report $r$ by computing the weighted average of item-level ratings:

 where $w_k$ denotes the weight of the $k$-th rubric item and $v_k$ is the corresponding conformity score assigned by a judge LLM.
 Each $v_k$ is rated on a 1-10 Likert scale~\cite{zheng2023judging,kim2024prometheus} and linearly normalized to the range $[0,1]$ for aggregation.
 The preference consistency reward is determined by whether the rubric correctly ranks the human-preferred report above the rejected one: